-With content delivery services that offer access to your favourite TV programmes from your home country around the world, living abroad has never been easier.
+With international streaming services that offer access to your favorite TV programs from your home country around the world, living abroad has never been easier.

 Making a good life for yourself abroad sometimes all comes down to the little things.
-When you live in another country, especially one with a different language, watching TV from home can be as comforting as your grandma’s Sunday roast.
-But no matter if you’re looking for cheesy American sitcoms, French dramas or Indian spiritual shows, you can now bring your favourite TV programmes and movies from home along with you.
-With the expansion of international streaming services, cloud computing, and on-demand programmes, you can have it all: your home country’s TV playable in your adopted country.
+When you live in another country, watching TV from home can be as comforting as your grandma’s Sunday roast.
+But no matter if you’re looking for cheesy American sitcoms, French dramas, or Indian spiritual shows, you can now bring your favorite television programs and movies from home along with you.
+With the expansion of international streaming services, cloud computing, and on-demand programs, you can have it all: your home country’s TV playable in your adopted country.

-Newon offers high quality packages where you are able to watch TV on your home set, smartphone, tablet and laptop.
-With access to 100+ channels and the ability to watch on any 3 devices at the same time, it makes for a smart choice for those looking to widen their viewing ability.
+Newon offers high quality packages where you are able to watch TV on your home set, smartphone, tablet, and laptop.
+With access to 100+ channels and the ability to watch on any three devices at the same time, it makes for a smart choice for those looking to widen their viewing ability.

-For now, many U.S.-based streaming services remain available only within the U.S., including Hulu, DirecTV, YouTube TV and Philo.
-This continues to be a sore spot for many American expats, but never fear: there are still plenty of good options for getting your fix of American TV.
+For now, many U.S.-based streaming services remain available only within the United States, including Hulu, DirecTV, YouTube TV, and Philo.
+This continues to be a sore spot for many American expats, but never fear!
+There are still plenty of good options for getting your fix of American TV.

 Netflix has established itself as one of the global heavy-hitters of streaming video.
 With a monthly membership fee, you have unlimited watching access to their library of movies and TV shows.
 It’s available in over 190 countries worldwide, though the selection varies based on your location.

-Prime Video is automatically available at no additional cost to Amazon Prime members in Belgium, France and Spain, so if you’re already subscribed, start taking advantage right away!
+Prime Video is automatically available at no additional cost to Amazon Prime members in Belgium, France, and Spain.
+If you’re already subscribed, start taking advantage right away!

-As for HBO, it is available directly in Spain and in the Nordic countries (Sweden, Norway, Denmark and Finland) with an EU-based selection of series and movies.
+As for HBO, it is available directly in Spain and in the Nordic countries (Denmark, Finland, Norway, and Sweden) with a European-influenced selection of series and movies.
 HBO content is, however, offered in the Netherlands through Dutch cable company Ziggo.

 If you’re not too picky about picture and sound quality, you can watch live UK TV from anywhere in the world in your web browser with FilmOn TV.
-It will give you access to 26 different free-to-air channels, including BBC One, BBC Two, BBC News and CBBC, ITV1, Channel 4, E4 and Channel 5, among others.
+It will give you access to 26 different free-to-air channels.
+These channels include BBC One, BBC Two, BBC News, CBBC, ITV1, Channel 4, E4, and Channel 5.

 WatchBritishTV fills the FilmOn TV gaps with live streams of the main channels, including Film4 and Dave.
 They also air on-demand streams of shows about six hours after broadcast, but the legality of these streams is dodgy.

-If you keep a residence in the UK or have a generous family member still based in Britain, you can also get around the BBC and Sky TV’s licences, which would otherwise prevent you from streaming your favourite shows from outside of the country.
+If you keep a residence in the UK or have a generous family member, you can skirt BBC and Sky TV’s licensing.
+This would otherwise prevent you from streaming your favorite shows from outside of the country.
 You’ll simply have to download the BBC iPlayer or register your device with Sky Go before you leave.

-Sky TV launched in Spain at the end of 2017, with U.S. network and cable shows including The Walking Dead, The Big Bang Theory and Grey’s Anatomy, and hundreds of films on demand.
+Sky TV launched in Spain at the end of 2017, with American network and cable shows including The Walking Dead, The Big Bang Theory, and Grey’s Anatomy, as well as hundreds of films on demand.
 The service is also available in Germany, where you can indulge your Game of Thrones addiction.

 Watch Dutch TV anywhere in the world

 You can now watch Dutch TV anywhere in the world with the new service Newon TV.
-For less than €5 a month, you get basic access including NPO and local broadcasters, which you can watch on three devices.
+For less than €5 per month, you get basic access including NPO and local broadcasters.
+Users can watch channels on three different devices.
 You can even test it for free on their website before subscribing.
-The “Plus” package, available from April 2017, includes even more channels such as RTL4, RTL5, BBC One and Two, CNN, National Geographic, MTV, Comedy Central, Veronica and more.
+The Plus package includes even more channels, including RTL4, RTL5, BBC One and Two, CNN, National Geographic, MTV, Comedy Central, and Veronica.

 Even if you’re not Dutch, keep your eye on Newon TV: after Dutch TV, they plan on expanding their TV offering to other countries to satisfy expats from everywhere.